binkley/bitemporal-sql-example/README.md

 # Bitemporal SQL example

-An example of SQL schema and functions for bitemporal domains.
+An example of SQL schema, views, and functions for bitemporal domains.

 Try it:
 ```